-Get the scale coefficents used for variance estimation in a replicate design object.
+Get the scale coefficients used for variance estimation in a replicate design object.

 Details